The kinematic cosmic dipole beyond Ellis and Baldwin: Effective spectral index for quasars

-Now, we can apply equation \eqref{eq:alpha_eff} to these spectra to obtain the effective spectral index $\alpha_{\rm eff}$.
-We will use the {\texttt Python} package {\texttt uncertainy} to estimate the error bars \footnote{See \url{https://pythonhosted.org/uncertainties/}}.
-It has to be noted that a {\it naive} integration of \eqref{eq:alpha_eff} can lead to huge error bars in the result: the gradient of the spectra is often smaller than its uncertainty here; however the gradient is not a set of independent variables, it is constrained by the value of the sum of it, and therefore the uncertainty in this gradient can be easily over-estimated.
-Error propagation must be carefully handled, and it may be better suited to use the last term of the expression \eqref{eq:alpha_eff} which doesn't involve this gradient.
-Then, we can infer the corresponding spectral index $\alpha_{\rm mag}$, with the CatWISE magnitude.
-Lastly, we will also fit the spectra within the range of the W1 band with a power law to obtain a last spectral index $\alpha_{\rm fit}$.
+We applied Eq. \eqref{eq:alpha_eff} to these spectra to obtain the effective spectral index $\alpha_{\rm eff}$.
+We used the {\texttt Python} package {\texttt uncertainty} to estimate the error bars \footnote{See \url{https://pythonhosted.org/uncertainties/}}.
+We note that a naive integration of \eqref{eq:alpha_eff} can lead to huge error bars in the result: the spectral gradient is often smaller than its uncertainty here.
+However, the gradient is not a set of independent variables.
+Rather, it is constrained by the value of its sum; therefore, its uncertainty can be easily over-estimated.
+Error propagation must be carefully handled, and it may be more appropriate to use the last term of Eq. \eqref{eq:alpha_eff}, which avoids this gradient.
+Thus, we can infer the corresponding spectral index $\alpha_{\rm mag}$ using the CatWISE magnitude.
+Lastly, we also fit the spectra within the W1 band using a power law to obtain a final spectral index $\alpha_{\rm fit}$.

 We compare the different spectral indices obtained with these three methods in Fig.~\ref{fig:alpha_comparison}.
-We can see that the uncertainty in calculating $\alpha_{\rm eff}$ is quite large, which is explained by the large uncertainty of the spectra themselves.
-It is notable that the two point with the biggest deviation between this $\alpha_{\rm eff}$ and the other two methods correspond to the two spectra with the lowest spectral flux density.
-This emphasize the necessity to have a good spectral quality to calculate $\alpha_{\rm eff}$ precisely.
-For all of these quasars, we obtain:
+We can see that the uncertainty when calculating $\alpha_{\rm eff}$ is quite large.
+This is explained by the large uncertainty of the spectra themselves.
+It is notable that the two points with the greatest deviation between our $\alpha_{\rm eff}$ and that from the other two methods correspond to the two spectra with the lowest spectral flux densities.
+This emphasizes the need for good spectral quality for precisely calculating $\alpha_{\rm eff}$.
+For all these quasars, we obtain